 Where to Get Started with Facebook for Parent Teacher Groups

-Is Facebook Still Relevant?
+Is Facebook Still Relevant for Parent Teacher Group?

 It’s been a good sixteen years since Facebook came to be, and wondering whether the platform is still relevant and useful for PTAs and PTOs?
 Well, the simple answer is yes!
 Facebook is still a highly beneficial application, mainly because it has kept itself up to date with constant modifications and improvements and because so many people are members.
-And the best part is that it is extremely user-friendly, making it the perfect resource for Parent Teacher groups.
+And the best part is that it is incredibly user-friendly, making it the perfect resource for Parent Teacher groups.

-Note that it is not the only relevant application so it should not be your only means of membership communication, but it does reach a lot of the parent base so it is a useful tool to have in your toolbelt.
+Note that it is not the only relevant application, so it should not be your only means of membership communication, but it does reach a lot of the parent base, so it is a useful tool to have in your toolbelt.

 Whether it’s effective usage, making eye-catching posts or analytical benefits, here’s how to best use Facebook: